 - Measures 4 1/2 inches in diameter

 - Comes with a one year limited warranty

 PROVALE Two Handle Regulating Drinking Cup for Dysphagia

-People with dysphagia, a condition where swallowing is very difficulty, will find this two handle regulating cup to be essential!
+People with dysphagia, a condition where swallowing is very difficult, will find these two handle regulating cups essential!
 It’s designed to deliver a fixed amount of liquid food with every sip.
-This drinking cup is perfect for people recovering from a Stroke or other neurological conditions with swallowing difficulties.
+This drinking cup is perfect for people recovering from a stroke or other neurological conditions with swallowing difficulties.
 The cup’s wide base eliminates accidental spills along with a securely attachable lid.
 Available in a 5 cc or a 10 cc liquid capacity.
 Dishwasher safe.

 PROVALE Regulating Drinking Cup, For Individuals Who Suffer from Swallowing Disorders Such as Dysphagia, Dispenses 5cc of Liquid Each time the Cup is Put Down & Lifted, Without the Use of Thickeners